-Seventy years ago, the RCN welcomed free health care for all for the first time.
-Our member journal at the time, the Nursing Times, dedicated significant column inches to the revolutionary new National Health Service.
-The positives were examined alongside possible pitfalls, with processes and management structures explained in detail
+As the RCN welcomed free health care for all for the first time, our member journal back then, the Nursing Times, dedicated many column inches to the new National Health Service.
+Positives were examined alongside possible pitfalls, with processes and management structures explained in detail

 A welcome change

 With one month to go, member Mary Witting shared her thoughts on why the new NHS was reason to be proud: